learn-co-curriculum/js-async-fetch-readme/README.md

 that 40 percent of visitors to a website will leave if the site takes more than 3 seconds to load.
 Mobile users are even less patient.

-As web developers, making sure the websites we build are fast and responsive to users is critical.
+Making sure the websites we build are fast and responsive to users is critical.
 But when it comes to loading content, we often find ourselves needing a lot of data.